vishalbelsare/vale-server/docs/gui.md

 - **Notify me about style updates**: If checked, you'll receive a desktop notification (on application start) if there are any available updates to your styles.

-- **Compatibility Mode**: If checked, clients (e.g., VS Code and Atom) will check documents according to their local Vale configuration files whenever possible.
+- **Compatibility Mode**: If checked, clients (for example, VS Code and Atom) will check documents according to their local Vale configuration files whenever possible.

 ### Projects